-About the same point in time, Del Rosso became ill with malaria down in Calabria and was given a furlough to recuperate.
+At about the same point in time, Del Rosso became ill with malaria down in Calabria and was given a furlough to recuperate.
 As he traveled toward home, he worried about his family.
 He had heard that allied bombing raids had already begun on Civitavecchia in an effort to destroy the port and railroad lines.
 When he arrived, their home was still intact, but his family was not there.
 He made his way up to Florence to inquire from his wife's relatives if they knew anything about his wife and four girls and son Paolo (who was in the army).
 He found his family living with his wife's sister in her home which was located on the same street as the Florence Baptist Church.

-On September 3 the allied armies crossed the strait of Messina to the mainland of Italy.
+On September 3, the allied armies crossed the strait of Messina to the mainland of Italy.
 What was left of the Italian army began to collapse.
-On September 5 the provisional Italian government signed an armistice with the allies.
-The following day the American Fifth Army under the direction of General Mark Clark came ashore at Salerno, just south of Naples.
+On September 5, the provisional Italian government signed an armistice with the allies.
+The following day the American Fifth Army, under the direction of General Mark Clark, came ashore at Salerno, just south of Naples.
 In that invasion force was a young communications expert named Bob Shultz, a born-again believer whose path would cross that of Alfredo Del Rosso nearly a year later when his army unit was fighting its way north through Italy.

 Sensing the southern defense perimeter of their "fortress Europe" collapsing, the Nazis rushed reinforcements south to hold off the Allied military forces.
-In the span of a few short days the Germans had been transformed from the Italians' comrades-in-arms into unfriendly occupation forces.
+In the span of a few short days, the Germans had been transformed from the Italians' comrades-in-arms into unfriendly occupation forces.
 The flow of German forces into Italy meant that almost a year would pass before the Allies would arrive in Florence.

-Some Italian army units went over to the Nazi side (including the one of Del Rosso's son, Paolo).
-Those Italian forces that found themselves in zones liberated by the allies just disbanded and the soldiers went home.
+Some Italian army units went over to the Nazi side (including the one of Del Rosso's son Paolo).
+Those Italian forces that found themselves in zones liberated by the Allies just disbanded and the soldiers went home.
 Italian military units still in German-occupied territory which did not voluntarily offer themselves to the Nazis were often shipped up to Germany to work in war munitions factories.

 "The Lord hasn't forgotten about me," Alfredo exulted to his incredulous nephew.

-Word reached the Del Rossos from Civitavecchia that during the fighting in and around that city, their home had been looted and everything stolen.
-To cap it all off, when the American infantrymen had arrived in the Civitavecchia area, they had used Del Rosso's library books to fuel campfires.
+Word reached the Del Rossos from Civitavecchia that during the fighting in and around that city, their home had been looted and almost everything had been stolen.
+To cap it all off, when the American infantrymen had arrived in the Civitavecchia area, they had used Del Rosso's books to fuel campfires.
 The destruction of their home was a crushing blow to Niny.
 She had taken pride in her home.
 Over the years, she had nicely and tastefully furnished it.
-Now, all of that was gone.
+Now, it all was gone.
 Niny took it graciously, using the words of Job to explain the situation to her teen-age girls, "The Lord gave and the Lord has taken away; may the name of the Lord be praised."
 (Job 1:21).
 In the end, the loss had its good side because the Del Rossos would have no reason to return to Civitavecchia after the battle front passed through Florence.

-In the spring of 1944 the Del Rosso family moved out of Niny's sister's home and went to the mountains near Pistoia northwest of Florence.
-Not long afterward, their old friends, the Coppinis, offered them the use of a home they owned in Florence on the southern bank of the Arno.
+In the spring of 1944, the Del Rosso family moved out of Niny's sister's home and went to the mountains near Pistoia northwest of Florence.
+Not long afterward, their old friends, the Coppinis, offered them the use of a home they owned in Florence on the southern bank of the Arno River.
 So the Del Rossos returned to Florence although they would soon be forced out again when the fighting reached that city in August.
-During the month that Allied and German forces faced off in Florence the Del Rosso family lived in a barn out in the country.
+During the month that Allied and German forces faced off in Florence, the Del Rosso family lived in a barn out in the country.
 In the long months of the slow German retreat up the peninsula, during the heavy Allied bombardments of Civitavecchia, and during the close fighting in and around Florence, only one Del Rosso family member was injured.
-Just before the Del Rossos fled to the countryside in August to live in that barn, Noemi was wounded when a grenade exploded in the yard of their home.
+Just before the Del Rossos fled to the countryside in August to live in that barn, Noemi was wounded when a hand grenade exploded in the yard of their home.

 Up until the fighting reached Florence, this historic city had been listed as "open" or "white" by the Nazi High Command.
 Then, as fighting reached the area, the Germans decided to make a stand against the British Eighth Army right in the middle of Florence.
 They would use the Arno River as their major line of defense.
 In spite of pleas by leading citizens and the intervention of the Swiss consul, on August 4, 1944, German demolition experts devastated the center of the city.
 Of all the historic bridges across the Arno, only Ponte Vecchio was left standing and the streets leading to it for a radius of 200 yards were reduced to a heap of rubble.
-The electric generating plant, the waterworks and communications systems were destroyed in spite of attempts by the Italian Partisan fighters to prevent damage to important infrastructure facilities.
+The electric generating plant, the waterworks, and communications systems were destroyed in spite of attempts by the Italian Partisan fighters to prevent damage to important infrastructure facilities.

 The Allies refused to be drawn into heavy combat inside Florence.
-Eventually their encircling actions plus the efforts of Partisan fighters within the city caused the Germans to withdraw.
+Eventually, their encircling actions, plus the efforts of Partisan fighters within the city, caused the Germans to withdraw.
 In those first hours immediately following the city's liberation and before the Allied military command had time to cross the river and take control of the situation, those Italians who had collaborated openly with German occupation forces were executed in the city squares by the Partisans.
 Because Del Rosso had for a time worked with the Germans as an interpreter there was fear by some that he might be denounced as a "traitor."
 But he wasn't.